Modernizr: Function

+Some Modernizr tests need more than a simple property check.
+For those cases, Modernizr can create temporary elements or inject test styles, then check how the browser handles them.
+This lets it detect support for features that are only visible through actual DOM or CSS behavior.

 Many tests in the documentation come with a small code sample to illustrate how a specific test can be used in web development workflow.

 Running

 When it runs, it creates a global object called Modernizr that contains a set of Boolean properties for each feature it can detect.
 For example, if a browser supports the canvas API, the Modernizr.canvas property will be true.
 If the browser does not support the canvas API, the Modernizr.canvas property will be false: